Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Introduction

 Language models (LMs) have advanced so rapidly that they now engage in open-ended conversation, write functional code, and even solve challenging mathematical problems \citep{gpt, achiam2023gpt, grattafiori_llama_2024, touvron2023llama}.
 Beyond these raw capabilities, scaffolding and augmentation techniques further enhance reasoning and planning \citep{wei2022chain,wang2024guiding, sel2025llms, yao2023tree, besta2024graph}.
 In parallel, hybrid systems integrating LMs with symbolic planners or external tools have achieved state-of-the-art performance in embodied and tool-use domains \citep{zhao2023large,wang2024voyager,shen2023hugginggpt}.

 All the above success suggests that LMs have a certain capability of ``planning ahead,'' similar to what humans do in generating coherent long speeches and long-horizon problem solving.
 Yet, the typical training method for LMs, next token prediction, focuses only on predicting the next token, which seemingly suggests LMs are myopic.
 Motivated by this contrast, this paper seeks to understand the planning behavior of LMs and how it is affected by next-token prediction (NTP) vs. multi-token prediction (MTP) in training.
-As ``planning behavior'' is a broad term that has many facets, we further narrow our focus to the following three canonical aspects of planning.
+As ``planning behavior'' is a broad term that has many facets, we further narrow our focus to the following two canonical aspects of planning.
 First, good planners are \emph{forward-looking}.
 They structure intermediate computations over a receding horizon so that near-term actions serve longer-term objectives, an idea made explicit in model-predictive control (MPC) and world-model–based approaches \citep{Morari1999ModelPC,mayne2000constrained, ha2018recurrent,lecun2022path}.
-Second, good planners are \emph{branch-aware}.
-Before committing, they keep multiple plausible futures “alive,” comparing candidates rather than greedily following a single line, an ability central in classical MPC and world-model–based control methods \citep{Morari1999ModelPC,mayne2000constrained,hafner2019dream}, and closely tied to robustness under paraphrase and logically related prompts \citep{lin2025existing,ahn2025promptreverse,saxena2024evaluating} and to the success of search-based scaffolds such as Tree- and Graph-of-Thoughts \citep{yao2023tree,besta2024graph}.
-Third, good planners are \emph{stateful}.
-They reuse and build upon earlier computations so that later decisions depend coherently on what has already been processed.
-In classical planning and control, this corresponds to carrying forward simulated states, costs, or latent variables across the planning horizon so that each new action is consistent with past predictions \citep{Morari1999ModelPC,mayne2000constrained}.
-Given the above three aspects about planning, this paper seeks to understand, {\centerline{\emph{To what extent are LMs forward-looking, branch-aware, and stateful?}}} {\centerline{\emph{How does the training method (NTP vs. MTP) affect these qualities?}}} We approach the above questions by studying the \textit{internal states and computations} of an LM, as recent work shows that transformers internally encode rich, high-level abstractions such as belief states, game configurations, and world models that extend far beyond their immediate outputs, and that these abstractions can be partially extracted \citep{shai_transformers_2024, li2023emergent, pal_future_2023, richens2025general}.
-This makes the internal representations of LMs a natural locus for investigating how they plan and reason.
-While not aimed at these specific questions, existing methods have explored internal computations of models, e.g. using probing classifiers to test for linguistic features in hidden states or mechanistic analyses to identify circuits and disentangled features within transformers \citep{hewitt-liang-2019-designing, elhage2021mathematical, bricken2023monosemanticity}.
-However, these only indirectly relate to our questions, and despite important progress, these strategies have clear limitations.
-Circuit discovery requires heavy manual engineering \citep{elhage2021mathematical, wang2023interpretability, chan2022causal, meng2022locating}, while probing risks conflating genuine representations with probe artifacts \citep{hewitt-liang-2019-designing, voita2020information, pimentel-etal-2020-information, kunz-kuhlmann-2020-classifier, kumar2022probing}.
-These limitations necessitate new approaches towards understanding the internal computations that are automated, scalable, and less susceptible to probing's confounding of representations learned by the probe with those in the model itself.
+Second, good planners are \emph{branch-aware}, before committing, they keep multiple plausible futures “alive,” comparing candidates rather than greedily following a single line, an ability central in classical MPC and world-model–based control methods \citep{Morari1999ModelPC,mayne2000constrained,hafner2019dream}, and closely tied to robustness under paraphrase and logically related prompts \citep{lin2025existing,ahn2025promptreverse,saxena2024evaluating} and to the success of search-based scaffolds such as Tree- and Graph-of-Thoughts \citep{yao2023tree,besta2024graph}.
+Given the above aspects about planning, this paper seeks to understand,